project-gemmi/gemmi/docs/grid.rst

 After calling ``set_extent()`` we have the same situation as before calling ``setup()`` -- some grid functions may not work correctly.

-The current extent of the map can be read using function ``get_extent()``.
+Here we show three other scenarios of setting the map extent.

-To write a map that covers the same area as the original map, do:
+You may want to preserve the original map extent, which can be read by calling ``get_extent()`` before the setup:

 .. doctest::